andrew1007/mrfa-demo/article/part1.md

 );
 ```

 A button click triggers a render cycle by invoking `setCounter`.
-Visually, `App` has experience a DOM update.
+Visually, `App` has experienced a DOM update.
 But reconciliation is diffing more DOM nodes than one might expect.

 No props have been passed down to Table and Row.
 It is fundamentally impossible for these components be affected by the parent's App.jsx state change.
 But cascading rerenders for every child in the component is the default behavior.
 Updating App.jsx causes reconciliation to uselessly trigger for all of its children.
 This consumes precious resources on the client.